Phil-Factor/PowerShell-Utility-Cmdlets/README.md

 # PowerShell Utility Cmdlets

 This is a repository for a collection of Cmdlets that I wrote only because I needed them and nobody else seemed to have written them.
+I won’t claim that they are perfect but  people seem to appreciate them so I’ve put them public.

 ## ConvertFrom-XML